Enhancing optical lattice clock coherence times with erasure conversion: Impact of Raman Scattering and Radiative decay on Atomic Coherence

 \section{Impact of Raman Scattering and Radiative decay on Atomic Coherence}

 During the synchronous Ramsey comparisons, atoms in both ensembles are prepared in a superposition of $\ket{g, 5/2}$ and $\ket{e, 3/2}$, as shown in Fig.\ref{Fig1}(b), the least magnetically sensitive clock transition for $^{87}$Sr, which we define as the clock subspace.
 Because a clock interrogation sequence ends with a projective measurement of the remaining populations in $\ket{g, 5/2}$ and $\ket{e, 3/2}$, atoms lost during interrogation do not contribute signal or noise to the final measurement outcome.
 However, Raman scattering from the lattice trapping light redistributes population from \tripletPzero into \tripletPone and \tripletPtwo, with calculated branching ratios of 0.39 and 0.22, respectively.
 Meanwhile, 0.39 of the population undergoes Rayleigh scattering, remaining in \tripletPzero without flipping the nuclear spin state, due to the large detuning relative to the hyperfine splitting in the excited state and the use of linearly polarized lattice light (see Appendix \ref{Appendix: Raman scattering} for details).
-In particular, Raman scattering from \tripletPzero to \tripletPone, followed by subsequent spontaneous emission, redistributes population across $\ket{^1\text{S}_0, \Delta m_F = 0, \pm1, \pm2}$ according to selection rules, as depicted in Fig.\ref{Fig1}(b)\&(c).
+In particular, Raman scattering from \tripletPzero to \tripletPone, followed by subsequent radiative decay, redistributes population into the \singletS manifold with $\Delta m_F = 0, \pm1, \pm2$ according to selection rules, as depicted in Fig.\ref{Fig1}(b)\&(c).
 We find that most atoms scattered into \tripletPtwo subsequently escape the trap due to high two-body collision rates, effectively being erased.
 However, a small residual \tripletPtwo population would contribute to the final signal after repumping.
-Rayleigh scattering within \tripletPzero and \singletS does not induce decoherence due to the use of a magic wavelength lattice, ensuring equal polarizabilities for the $g$ and $e$ states.
-On the other hand, radiative decay from the excited state redistributes the population across $\ket{^1\text{S}_0, \Delta m_F = 0, \pm1}$.
+Rayleigh scattering within \tripletPzero and \singletS does not induce decoherence due to the use of a magic wavelength lattice \cite{Uys2010}, ensuring equal polarizabilities for the $g$ and $e$ states.
+On the other hand, radiative decay from the excited state redistributes the population among the $m_F$ states in the $^1\mathrm{S}_0$ manifold, with changes of $\Delta m_F = 0, \pm 1$.

 Standard readout via the \singletS-\singletP transition accounts for the remaining ground and excited state populations but excludes atoms lost during interrogation.
 However, it cannot resolve contributions from different $m_F$ populations, leading to coherence degradation in projective measurements, as shown in Fig.~\ref{Fig1}c.
 In contrast, hyperfine-resolved readout selectively probes the clock subspace, distinguishing coherent atoms and thereby preserving and extending coherence.